position-pal/Documentation/content/docs/2-domain-analysis/2-business-requirements.md

    - **Preconditions**:
      - The user has a registered account in the system.
    - **Main Scenario**:
-     1. The user enters their credentials (email and password);
+     1. The user enters their credentials;
      2. The system validates the credentials;
      3. The system grants access to the user and creates an authenticated session.
    - **Alternative Scenario**: Invalid credentials